llm-efficiency-challenge/llm-efficiency-challenge.github.io/leaderboard.md

 * [A100 Leaderboard](https://discord.com/channels/1124130156336922665/1151568359251509319)

 ## How to use the leaderboard
-The Lightning.ai team has built us a leaderboard on Discord.
+The [Lightning AI](https://lightning.ai/) ⚡ team has built us a leaderboard on Discord.
 This is the single best way you can make sure your submissions actually work before the submission, try to beat the unfinetuned toy submission as a starting point.

 You might have noticed a new friendly bot has joined the server called @evalbot  to use it
 1. DM the bot with `eval 4090` or `eval A100` and attach a zipped file of your submission to the message (You can also just openly message the bot but DM'ing will protect your secret sauce)